pttoth/math3d/README.md

 ### Added macro: MATH_REMOVE_PT_NAMESPACE

-> Define it in "math.h" at the marked line to enable if needed.
+> Define it in the project, if needed

 ### Added macro: MATH_ENABLE_SWIZZLE